 In motion simulations, initial conditions consist of initial configuration of the mechanism and initial velocity of one or more components of the mechanism.
 Motion simulation must start with a properly assembled solid model that determines an initial configuration of the mechanism, composed by position and orientation of individual components.
 The initial configuration can be completely defined by assembly mates.
 However, one or more assembly mates will have to be suppressed, if the assembly is fully constrained, to provide adequate movement.

-In Motion, initial velocity is defined as part of definition for a moving part.
-The initial velocity can be translational or rotational.
+In SolidWorks Motion, initial velocity is defined as part of the definition of a moving part.
+The initial velocity can be translational or rotational along one of the three axes.